Take a Marion County Genealogy Road TripJune 12, 2015

-If your family has roots in Marion County, plan a genealogy road trip this summer.
+Plan a genealogy road trip this summer if your family has roots in Marion County.
 You don’t know who you might discover.
 As a bonus, you’re guaranteed to meet some friendly folks and find many memorable stories to pass along.

 This is a great way for grandparents to connect with their grandchildren for a fun day trip that keeps family history alive.
 Plus, searching for old cemeteries and ancestors can be quite an adventure.

 Here are 3 must-sees for your family research road trip:

 - A treasure trove of ancestry information lies within the library, in a room set aside for the Marion County Genealogy Club holdings.
 Club members staff the Genealogy Room throughout the week to help visitors explore their resources, which include: vital records (birth, death, census, wills, cemetery records) for most of the state’s 55 counties; histories of the counties; donated family histories; Times West Virginian obituaries from 1982 to the present; histories and information on Ohio, New Jersey, New York, Maryland, Pennsylvania, Virginia, and North Carolina; information on Revolutionary War and Civil War soldiers from this area; city directories from the early 1900s; the Index to Land Grants in West Virginia from the early 1780s; school yearbooks; maps; old photos; and more.

 And the best resource of all is David Rowand, Club president, who would be glad to come to talk with you.
 David has been doing research for 35 years and is the author of 15 books.